segment-integrations/analytics-ios-integration-amplitude/README.md

 #import <Segment-Amplitude/SEGAmplitudeIntegrationFactory.h>
 ```

-And add the following lines:
+And add the following lines if IDFA and/or Location Services are *NOT* needed:

 ```
 NSString *const SEGMENT_WRITE_KEY = @" ... ";